Grrr arggg, Don't you hate it when you've challenged your cocky ass hole friend to an old fashioned, Race ya to the end of the block style dash off?

 Those damn Scream movies!
 It's the one series (X-men excluded) that can put me into full tilt Fan boy mode.
 I check the websites for the latest updates.
 I feed on production gossip like it sustains me and yes I even frequent the fan forums to dissect, argue and even countdown to the latest happenings of our beloved Woodsboro crew.
 I nerd out, I admit it.
 I've come to terms with it.
 Scream is the Star wars of horror films and I'm sleeping overnight at the ticket booth dressed as Princess Leia.
 Between Kevin Williamsons razor-sharp scripts, Wes Cravens brisk and tormenting at the drop of a dime eye, and a trio of characters I've grown to love, these films are cinematic crack.

-me.
+The fascination started at 13, captivated by the commercials for this R rated film, that seemed so taboo and so painfully cool at the same time.
 Months after its initial run in theaters I was finally able to see it, (thank you early pay-per-view) It hooked me.
 It was the horror movie that was smarter than horror movies.
 These characters existed in our world.
 It was approachable horror and it opened the floodgates for my love of the genre, something I will always be grateful to the series for doing.

-, Shocking and addicting all at once.
+Riveting, Shocking and addicting all at once.
 Scream delivered!

-sequel began to leak, and I learned that my favorite ingénue at the time, Sarah michelle-gellar (Swans Crossing 4Life!) , and an actual black person would be in it, Jada Pinkett (giving Ms. Drew a run for her money) They had me, hook line and sinker.
+When news of casting for the sequel began to leak, and I learned that my favorite ingénue at the time, Sarah michelle-gellar (Swans Crossing 4Life!) , and an actual black person would be in it, Jada Pinkett (giving Ms. Drew a run for her money) They had me, hook line and sinker.

 After seeing scream 2 opening night (thanks mom), I was officially full on obsessed.